 ‘The Future of Supply Chain’ to Host Industry Leaders

 Transportation Logistics and Supply Chain industry leaders are gathering in Rogers, Arkansas for the latest event hosted by Freightwaves: The Future of Supply Chain.
-This event will be May 9-10, 2022, at the Rogers Convention Center in Northwest Arkansas.
+Held in May 2022 at the Rogers Convention Center in Northwest Arkansas, this event revealed the latest trends in self-driving technology, played host to conversations about the most pressing issues in the logistics industry, and more.

-Attendees will hear from dozens of industry leaders sharing insight, future trends and highlighting emerging technology.
-Those who attend are invited to learn firsthand how companies are leveraging digital technology to improve the management of supply chains, explore new applications, and learn the latest trends in education.
+Attendees heard from dozens of industry leaders sharing insight, future trends and highlighting emerging technology.
+Those who attended were invited to learn firsthand how companies are leveraging digital technology to improve the management of supply chains, explore new applications, and learn the latest trends in education.

 Torc to Exhibit in Booth #10 at ‘The Future of Supply Chain’

-As a universal sponsor at this year’s event, Torc will be sharing how autonomy is proving to make the roads safer.
-Torc is focused on establishing relationships with stakeholders throughout the industry to work together in developing a solution that is tested and safe.
-Visitors and attendees can find the Torc exhibit at Booth #10.
+As a universal sponsor at this year’s event, Torc shared how autonomy is proving to make the roads safer.
+Torc is focused on establishing relationships with stakeholders throughout the industry to work together in developing a self-driving freight truck solution that is tested and safe.

-Frank Mabry, Torc’s Senior Freight Analyst, has been invited to be interviewed by Freightwaves on their “Loaded and Rolling” podcast to discuss the pulse of autonomy in the industry, plus the progress Torc has made working with stakeholders and executives of large carriers in the trucking industry.
+Frank Mabry, Torc’s Senior Freight Analyst, was also invited to be interviewed by Freightwaves on their “Loaded and Rolling” podcast to discuss the pulse of autonomy in the industry, plus the progress Torc has made working with stakeholders and executives of large carriers in the trucking industry.

 “I’m looking forward to the opportunity to sit down with such a great company and host of this event to discuss important topics around autonomous commercial motor vehicle technology,” said Frank Mabry.
 “I look forward to sharing Torc’s commitment to collaborate with industry leaders, carriers, shippers, and drivers to discuss the immediate, positive impact autonomous trucks can have to solve current supply chain challenges.”